selab-hcmus/AI_City_2020/track1-multi-intersection-counting/README.md

 + path_video: path to your video dataset.

-+ path_bbox_dla: path to bbox extracted in previous detecting phase.
++ path_bbox_dla: path to bbox extracted in previous detecting phase or you can access it directly [here](https://drive.google.com/open?id=10tL5q7SPslmDyB5eCwWpqkicP0brEmai)

 + PATH_RESULT(inside tracker/iou_tracker.py): tracking results will be saved in this path folder